cncf/techdocs/assessments/0002-notary-project.md

 ### Recommendations

 Most of the issues in this section are a function of not having a website yet, and the project still being in a building phase.
-- As we go through the site build project, we should put together a skeleton IA that can be filled in as the project grows.
+- As the website build process starts, put together a skeleton IA that can be filled in as the project grows.

 Regarding beginner friendliness, as we move through the project, we should consider processes/documents for:
 * Triaging docs issues